Ellaine-2003/alx-system_engineering-devops/0x00-shell_basics/README.md

 This sctript displays the current directory content in long format, with user and group IDs displayed numerically and hidden files (starting with .)
-This script creates a directory named my_first_directory in the /tmp/directory This script moves the file betty from/tmp/ to /tmp/my_first_directory
+This script creates a directory named my_first_directory in the /tmp/directory This script moves the file betty from/tmp/ to /tmp/my_first_directory This script changes the working directory to the previous one